Gvybzy/Log-analyzer/README.md

 - HTML report output in addition to JSON
 - Basic rate-limiting recommendations based on findings

-## What I Learned

-Building this project involved practicing several core cybersecurity and Python concepts:

-- **Log parsing** — using regular expressions to reliably extract structured fields (IP, timestamp, method, path, status) from semi-structured text, and gracefully skipping lines that don't match.
-- **Regular expressions** — writing patterns for both log-line structure and for recognizing attack-like strings (e.g. `union select`, `../`), including the need to URL-decode input before matching, since attackers often percent-encode payloads.
-- **IP address tracking** — grouping events by source IP using dictionaries (`collections.defaultdict`) to analyze behavior per client.
-- **Event counting** — using `collections` to efficiently tally requests, errors, and login attempts.
-- **Time-window analysis** — implementing a sliding time window (using `datetime`/`timedelta`) to detect bursts of activity, which is a common technique in intrusion detection.
-- **Detection rules** — translating security concepts ("brute force", "scanning", "flooding") into concrete, testable code logic with explicit thresholds.
-- **False positives** — understanding that automated detection is a starting point for investigation, not a verdict, and designing output language ("possible", "suspicious", "potential") accordingly.
-- **Basic security monitoring** — getting hands-on with the kind of thinking that underlies real SOC tooling, while learning where a script like this reaches its limits compared to production-grade systems.

 ---

 **Disclaimer:** This tool works entirely locally.
 It does not upload logs,